 If you live in Oxfordshire and meet the disability criteria specified on the disabled bus pass page, you must also provide evidence using one of the options below if you want to prove that you also qualify for a Companion Pass:

-- Most recent* Disability Living Allowance (DLA) uprated letter with Higher Rate Mobility Component and Care Component with a period of entitlement of at least 12 months.
+- be in receipt of Higher Rate Care Component of Disability Living Allowance (DLA) with a period of entitlement of at least 12 months*

-- Recent* evidence that you are in receipt of Personal Independence Payment (PIP) with a score of at least 8 points on the Planning and following a journey component
+- be in receipt of Personal Independence Payment (PIP) with 8 points or more for 'planning and following a journey' component*